In SQL queries, join order-related hints include the ORDERED and LEADING hints.

 Notice

-It is recommended that you use the LEADING hint to explicitly specify the expected join order.
-The ORDERED hint specifies only a particular join order, and the join order is affected by query rewriting.
+We recommend that you use the LEADING hint to explicitly specify the desired join order.
+This is because the ORDERED hint can only specify a specific join order, and the join order may be affected by rewriting.

-The LEADING hint instructs the optimizer to join tables in the specified order.
-Compared with the ORDERED hint, the LEADING hint offers higher flexibility, as it allows you to explicitly define any valid expected join order.
-In contrast, the ORDERED hint can only specify a particular join order, and this order may be affected by rewriting.
-We recommend that you use the LEADING hint to explicitly define the expected join order.
+The LEADING hint indicates the optimizer to join tables in a specified order.
+It is more flexible than the ORDERED hint, which can only specify a specific join order that may be affected by rewriting.
+We recommend that you use the LEADING hint to explicitly specify the expected join order.

 Syntax